 Most competition pitmasters rely on one or more commercial rubs.
 They use them as a base then add their own special touch or use a combination of rubs.

 Save Time and Buy a Commercial Beef Brisket Rub

 John Henry’s Texas Brisket Rub

 John Henry has created a traditional Texas style brisket rub that uses no sugar.
-He grew up in East Texas with their long-standing tradition of brisket rub flavors.
+He grew up in East Texas with their long-standing tradition of flavors.

 In 1989, John was asked to personally prepare President Bush’s presidential inaugural dinner, cooking BBQ for President Bush and 20,000 guests.
 John also accompanied the president to Beijing, China to make his Barbecue for honored guests there.
 This rub flavored meat for presidents and premiers on two continents.

-I think this is a good rub to keep stocked for any brisket, tri-tip or steaks you want to grill or smoke.
+I think this is a good one to keep stocked for any brisket, tri-tip or steaks you want to grill or smoke.